vortexsys/artemis/README.md

 ## ATTENTION
-Please do not have anything else in a folder with artemis if you use update_project.bat because it will try to delete everything in the folder except update_project.bat wich would be bad for you if you have important data in it lol
+Please do not have anything else in a folder with artemis if you use update_project.bat because it will try to delete everything in the folder except update_project.bat wich would be bad for you if you have important data in it.

 ## Newest commits here
 [click here](https://github.com/vortexsys/artemis/tree/experimental)